lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 > **Clear first.
 Compact second.
 Clever never.**

 > [!IMPORTANT]
-> **Lily Studio code should be direct, controlled, predictable, typed, efficient, and fully owned throughout its lifecycle.** Important behavior should never depend on hidden setup, accidental timing, unclear ownership, or uncontrolled background operate.
+> **Lily Studio code should be direct, controlled, predictable, typed, efficient, and fully owned throughout its lifecycle.** Important behavior should never depend on hidden setup, accidental timing, unclear ownership, or uncontrolled background work.

 The wording used in Lily documentation should follow the same standard as the code itself: **precise, professional, technically accurate, and immediately understandable to another Lily Studio developer**.
 The convention should use established engineering terminology when that terminology improves precision, while avoiding unnecessary jargon, vague wording, or oversimplified language that weakens the meaning of a rule.